Accelerating Additive Manufacturing Adoption in India

-The Russia data center rack market reached USD 253.53 million in 2025 and is forecast to touch USD 505.36 million by 2030, advancing at a 14.71% CAGR.
+Russia data center rack market size in 2026 is estimated at USD 290.23 million, growing from 2025 value of USD 253.53 million with 2031 projections showing USD 570.1 million, growing at 14.47% CAGR over 2026-2031.
 Adoption of sovereign cloud platforms, stricter data-localisation mandates, and the push for AI-ready infrastructure are steering demand toward high-density, liquid-ready racks.
 Government programs such as the Digital Economy national initiative and Resolution 1875 are directing state entities toward Russian-origin hardware, giving local manufacturers sustained visibility over order pipelines.
 At the same time, cold-region conversions in Norilsk, Karelia and Irkutsk are lowering operating costs and enabling 40-140 kW rack densities with limited additional cooling investment.
 Supply-chain turbulence caused by Western sanctions has inflated component prices, yet it has also catalysed domestic production lines, with companies such as YADRO and Trinity adding engineering capacity and investing in new sheet-metal and powder-coating lines.
 The resulting interplay between localisation policies and rising computational loads underpins the upward trajectory of the Russia data center rack market.

 Key Report Takeaways